kape1395/ls1mcs/docs/LS1MCS-Architecture.md

     In all cases, TNC is vissible to a computer (LS1MCS) via COM port (RS232).

 Transceiver
-:   Sends and receives packet radio signals via antenna.
+:   sends and receives packet radio signals via antenna.

 G-Predict
-:   Used to predict satellite position, control antenna rotator and adjusts transceiver frequences.
+:   is used to predict satellite position, control antenna rotator and adjusts transceiver frequences.

 The following diagram shows components composing the MCS.